kinnarps/KIN/table/README.md

 # KIN.table

 ## Description of parameters
-* `wrapperelement`: String containing element selector of where to put the table
+* `wrapperelement`: String containing element selector of where to put the table.
+Required if initializing using the global object, not used if initializing with the jQuery method.
 * `dataurl` 	: Url for fetching table data (see [data.json](https://github.com/kinnarps/KIN/blob/master/table/data.json))
 * `hitsperpage` : Number of hits per page
 * `stylesize`	: String "small" smaller row font